learningequality/kolibri-docs/docs/manage/_exams.rst

 Change Exam Visibility
 ----------------------

 Newly created exam will be visible to entire class by default.
-To change exam *Recipients* (a select group of learners instead of the whole class), follow these steps:
+To change exam *Recipients* (a select group of learners instead of the whole class), follow these steps.

 #.
 Select the exam by clicking its title from the exam list.
 #.
 Click the **Options** button and select the **Edit details** option.